pavoltravnik/maxims-of-law/maxims-of-law.md

 Relatio est fictio juris et intenta ad unum.
 Reference is a fiction of law, and intent to one thing.
 3 Co.
 28.

 Relatio semper fiat ut valeat dispositio.
-Reference should always be had in sucha manner that a disposition in a will should avail.
+Reference should always be had in such a manner that a disposition in a will should avail.
 6 Co.
 76.

 Relation never defeats collateral acts.
 18 Vin.
 Ab.
 292.